 The most important role for Governors is to promote high standards of educational achievement at the school.
 They do this in three ways: by providing a strategic view, acting as a critical friend and ensuring accountability.
-Being a governor can be extremely rewarding and interesting and if you are interested in finding out more and helping to shape the future of our school, please contact our clerk, Mrs French on: Rebecca.French@jmhs.hereford.sch.uk
+Being a governor can be extremely rewarding and interesting and if you are interested in finding out more and helping to shape the future of our school, please contact the Clerk, Mrs Rebecca French.